 - Everything on the Speed!
 Network that isn't a race event.
 Most of them are This Old House-style instructional project shows, loaded with Product Placement, and devoted to a particular vehicle type, i.e. trucks, low riders, muscle cars, or import tuners.

-- Top Gear, and its Channel 5 competitor, Fifth Gear.
+- Top Gear (UK), and its Channel 5 competitor, Fifth Gear.

 - Spike TV has its weekend morning "PowerBlock" (premiers Saturday morning, reruns the following Sunday morning) which typically closely follows the more traditional setup of down to earth how-to programs.
 Doesn't stop the hosts from being zany, though.
 Oh, and the host for the programming block itself is professional driver/professional model Courtney Hanson.

 - Car And Track, perhaps the earliest example of the video road test and racing footage format.
 Speed shows segments occasionally as a form of Unintentional Period Piece with a disclaimer mentioning how dated the reviews are.